lakshmankumar12/general_reading_notes/kubernetes.md

 Wiki has the info pretty laid out - https://en.wikipedia.org/wiki/Kubernetes

+Good read on other tools in the kubernetes ecosystem: https://www.densify.com/kubernetes-tools

 # Main componenets of Kubernetes

 * pod: minimum deployment unit in kubernetes.